10 entrepreneurs who have pursued an MBA—and likely taken the GMAT too

 Sallie Krawcheck graduated from the MBA program at Columbia Business School in 1992 and pursued a highly successful career on Wall Street.
 By 2004, she was Chief Financial Officer for Citigroup, and in 2005 and 2006, Forbes named her among the World's Top 100 Most Powerful Women.

-After over two decades in finance, Sallie decided to use her skills and passion to break barriers for women in business by founding Ellevest.
+After more than two decades in finance, Sallie decided to try and break barriers for women in business by founding Ellevest.
 The wealth management and financial planning platform assists women with advice and automated investment accounts, and today has $2 billion in managed assets.

 8. Falguni Nayar, Founder and CEO of Nykaa

 Falguni Nayar graduated with her MBA in finance from the Indian Institute of Management Ahmedabad in 1985.
-After decades of working in the banking industry, at the age of 50, she founded Nykaa, a beauty e-commerce website, following her passion for the beauty industry.
+After decades of working in the banking industry, at the age of 50 she founded Nykaa; a beauty e-commerce website.

 Although her journey towards entrepreneurship was a long one, Nykaa's success is a testament to the adage that good things take time.
 In 2020, Nykaa became the first Indian unicorn startup founded and led by a woman.
 She has since appeared on Forbes' ranking of the World's 100 Most Powerful Women and on India's 100 Richest list.
-We names Falguni, along with previously mentioned entrepreneur Chitra Gurnani Daga, among the 30 most successful women entrepreneurs in India.
+We named Falguniamong the 30 most successful women entrepreneurs in India.

 9. Azmat Yusuf, Founder of Citymapper